I really dig the P25 (P-25)digital network; and, I, especially, dig the operators that I have met on P-25 since being a newbie on this network.

 I use repeater WI6H, which is a newly installed Motorola Quantar P-25 repeater in San Francisco’s Twin Peaks mountain.
 The coverage is excellent, and the voice quality is superb.

 If you’re gonna get into P-25, you have several transceivers to choose — EF Johnson, Harris, and Motorola.
-My weapons of choice is the Motorola XTS 5000R UHF R1; and, soon, once I close the deal with Motorola Distributor, Ken Bryant, I will have and be using a BRAND NEW apex-predator of the transceiver market, the Motorola APX-8000H Submersible.
-I will get the hi-viz green housing.
-This is the ultimate holy grail of transceivers in the transceiver (radio) communications community.
+My weapons of choice is the Motorola XTS 5000R UHF R1; and, soon, once I close the deal with Motorola Corporation, I will have and be using a BRAND NEW apex-predator of the transceiver market, the Motorola APX-8000HXE Submersible.
+I will get the hi-viz green housing — you can have any color as long as it is Hi-viz Green.

 The P-25 operators are highly technical, and they use high-end transceivers with direct connection to a P-25 repeater or through a hot-spot, such as, but not limited to, openSpot2.
 P-25 operators usually work in the law enforcement industry, as P-25 network architects, operators, and programmers for their agency’s transceivers.
 They take pride in their equipment and take pride in the fact they created their own code-plugs.